Plan to reduce mercury releases by 2025

 - A Monitoring and Evaluation Plan describes the MPCA’s plan for tracking the effectiveness of this implementation plan including monitoring releases to air and water as well as tracking key environmental response indicators.

-Approximately two-thirds of the water impairments on Minnesota’s 2006 Impaired Waters List were due to mercury.
-As required by the Clean Water Act, MPCA prepared a Total Maximum Daily Load study (TMDL) that evaluated the sources of mercury and quantified the reductions needed to meet water-quality standards.
+Approximately two-thirds of the water impairments on Minnesota’s 2014 Impaired Waters List were due to mercury.
+There are fish consumption advisories issued from the Minn.
+Dept. of Health for these water bodies.
+The MPCA prepared a Statewide Mercury Total Maximum Daily Load study (TMDL) that evaluated the sources of mercury and quantified the reductions needed to meet water-quality standards.
 The TMDL established a cap on water discharges of 24.2 lb./yr and an air emission reduction goal of 789 lb./yr.

 Minnesota’s Statewide Mercury TMDL was approved by the MPCA Citizens’ Board in December 2006 and by the U.S. Environmental Protection Agency in March 2007.
 The implementation plan described above details specific strategies that will be employed to achieve the goals of the TMDL.